 Filtering of boundary samples

 DBBP partitions a block into e.g., object and background regions.
-After the prediction signal is generated by the above combination process, a horizontal or a vertical filtering filtering apply to possibly change the intensity values of the boundary samples.
+After the prediction signal is generated by the above combination process, a horizontal or a vertical filtering apply to possibly change the intensity values of the boundary samples.
 The filtering direction is decided based on PU size, i.e. horizon filter for Nx2N and vertical filter for 2NxN.
 Assume one boundary sample in one partition has a position p and its neighboring sample in the other partition of the same row has a position q.
 The neighboring positions of these two have the position of p-1 and q+1.
 For each color component I, the intensity values of the positions p and q are changed as follows: